Hyurl/hyurl.github.io/cool-node/Docs/Concepts.md

 ### More Details about Sessions and Database Connections

-Another tip for sessions, since Cool-Node is a cross-protocol program, the session in a HTTP request is actually the session in a corresponding socket.
+Since Cool-Node is a cross-protocol program, the session in a HTTP request is actually the session in a corresponding socket.
 So when you assigning a property to the session object, whether from HTTP or socket, the other one will also be affected.
 Meaning, when you logged-in from a HTTP request, the socket will be logged-in as well, and vise versa.

 And since `req.user` is only available in the current request, you should always assign `req.session.UID` instead, if you are using session to recognize the user.
 But if you are using other techniques like access token, then you should assign `req.user` and `socket.user` in a middleware instead.

+Another tip for sessions, By default, Cool-Node stores sessions in memory, in production environment, it may not be ideal, so, you should set another storage engine in `config.js` manually, e.g. `connect-redis`.

 Don't worry that when you call `req.db` or `socket.db`, a new database connection will be created, it won't.
 Modelar ORM handle database connections